 • Speech impairment

 • Exaggerated sensitivity to sound, light or smell

 • Waves of throbbing or pulsing pain that may be synchronized with the heartbeat: pain is caused by stretching of blood vessels each time the heart beats.

 • Stomach pain sometimes accompanied by diarrhea

 • Alterations in mood or emotional upheaval, like depression or anxiety

 • An “aura” is set of symptoms that most notably includes a halo of light around objects.
 The aura may be accompanied by visual distortions, pressure waves, tingling and/or numbness in the face, head, or extremities.
 In some cases, it precedes a migraine attack.
 We can say that people who experience auras are like the proverbial canary in the coal mine: they sense the oncoming danger before it actually arrives.

-The Western medicine approach to treating pressure headaches and migraines typically advocates using over the counter medications such as the following:
+The Western medicine approach to treating barometric headaches and migraines typically advocates using over the counter medications such as the following:

 • Over-the-counter non-steroidal anti-inflammatory medications (NSAIDs)